lorenzoreyes/Binance-Trading-Kit/README.md

 # This Kit is the to get started with Trade at Binance with Python
-*** Also this documents aims to record my walkthrough in this journey

 ### Disclaimer: This software is FOSS, so there is no warranties